Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationSecurityGroup.md

 ```

 ### -Force
-Do not ask for confirmation if you want to overwrite a resource
+Do not ask for confirmation if you want to overwrite a resource.

 ```yaml
 Type: SwitchParameter